hfchau1126/CST435-Assignment-2/README.md

 ### Multiprocessing Results

-The multiprocessing implementation shows strong and consistent scalability:

-Speedup increases steadily as the number of workers increases
+- Speedup increases steadily as the number of workers increases.

-At 16 workers, a speedup of approximately 13× is achieved
+- At 16 workers, a speedup of approximately 13× is achieved.

-Efficiency remains high (above 80%) at larger worker counts
+- Efficiency remains high (above 80%) at larger worker counts.

+This result is entirely reasonable and does not indicate super-linear speedup.
+Since the number of workers is less than the available vCPUs, no hardware oversubscription occurs.The observed speedup being lower than the ideal linear speedup of 16 is expected and healthy.
+It reflects unavoidable overheads, including sequential sections of the program, inter-process communication costs, and operating system scheduling overhead.
+Given the use of Python multiprocessing, image I/O, and a cloud virtualized environment, an efficiency above 80% indicates good task granularity and effective utilization of available compute resources.

 ### Concurrent.futures Results

+- Speedup improves slightly at low thread counts.
+- Performance saturates around 3–4× speedup.
+- Execution time increases when using more than 8 threads.
+- Efficiency drops sharply at higher thread counts.

+The ThreadPoolExecutor implementation uses threads within a single Python process.
+In CPython, threads are constrained by the Global Interpreter Lock (GIL), which allows only one thread to execute Python bytecode at a time.
+Since the image processing pipeline is primarily CPU-bound, this leads to:

+- Limited true parallelism
+- Increased context switching overhead
+- Diminishing returns as thread count increases

+Some speedup is still observed at low thread counts because certain operations such as I/O or underlying C extensions may temporarily release the GIL.
+However, beyond a small number of threads, overhead dominates and overall performance degrades.